-Section 54EC of the Income Tax Act: Deduction on Long-term Capital Gains Explained
+Section 54EC of Income Tax Act about Deductions on Long Term Capital Gain

 Section 54EC of the Income Tax Act allows individuals to reduce tax liability by claiming tax exemptions on the Long-Term Capital Gains by investing the profits arising from a sale of a long-term capital asset on specific capital gain bonds.
 To know more information about it, keep reading.